DoctorLai/Tron-FAQ/README.md

 55. I already set up fullnode and solidity node, so my question is how can i listen to new transaction received by given address ?
 > Loop through the blocks or use event-plugin：https://developers.tron.network/docs/event-subscribe

+56. Is there a way to pool energy or bandwith across multiple wallets?
+As in sharing the resources between multiple wallets.
+> No